-- Start early January and February is a great time of year to reach out! - Call your local high school and talk to the career counsellor, work experience coordinator or shop teacher - let the school know you are looking for your next great team member and often you get referrals directly. - · Offer to speak to a trades class at the school. - Attend job fairs, opportunity fairs or other events they typically happen in the Fall and Spring. - Ask to post your open job at the counselling office email a PDF and they will post it. - Ask for resumes for the applications if you don't hire a student, give them other resources like STEP-BC to continue their trades career exploration. - Senior High School students, recommendations of those that participated in the Spring Break program enrolled in vocational program. - If you have a successful summer student funding application, ensure to post the job per the agreement with the Federal government. - Let your local school know you are looking for summer students be clear if you have expectations like requiring a driver's license or other things of that nature please remember all young workers in construction need to be at least 16 years of age. - Network!
+- Start early January and February is a great time of year to reach out! - Call your local high school and talk to the career counsellor, work experience coordinator or shop teacher let the school know you are looking for your next great team member and often you get referrals directly. - Reach out to SkilledTradesBC Connect with a School to see a list of the schools around you and the person at the school to contact. - · Offer to speak to a trades class at the school. - Attend job fairs, opportunity fairs or other events they typically happen in the Fall and Spring. - Ask to post your open job at the counselling office email a PDF and they will post it. - Ask for resumes for the applications if you don't hire a student, give them other resources like STEP-BC to continue their trades career exploration. - Senior High School students, recommendations of those that participated in the Spring Break program enrolled in vocational program. - If you have a successful summer student funding application, ensure to post the job per the agreement with the Federal government. - Let your local school know you are looking for summer students be clear if you have expectations like requiring a driver's license or other things of that nature please remember all young workers in construction need to be at least 16 years of age. - If you are hiring students through Youth Work in Trades or school Work Experience programs, they do not need to be 16. - Network!
 Do you have friends with teenage students?
 Do your kids have friends who may be interested?
 Get the word out!